 - VSR Newsletter

-Once approved by the Board of Directors, new members receive access to the Members Only portion of the VSRA website and a new member packet containing a listing of committee contacts, a copy of the Association by-laws and other important information.
+Once approved by the Board of Directors, new members receive access to the Members Only portion of the VSRA website.
 Also, each company will be listed on the VSRA website with information including its name, address, phone and fax numbers, e-mail and web addresses, point of contact, and general description of the business.